Grigory-Rylov/android-methods-profiler/README.md

 ![Add bookmarks](assets/add_bookmark.png)

 ## New Trace Recording
-After first launch you will see enter android sdk home dialog, please enter path to Android SDK Home like `$ANDROID_HOME` and it will be stored in settings file
+After first launch you will see **Setup android sdk home** dialog, please enter path to Android SDK Home like `$ANDROID_HOME` and it will be stored in settings file

 ![Setup Android SDK](assets/setup.png)